Search

 Lounges

-The food and drink options are decent with a few local selections.
-Service can take awhile since many alcoholic drinks have to be poured by a staffmember.
+The food and drink options include snacks and beverages.
+Service can take awhile since many alcoholic drinks have to be poured by a staff member.
+As the airport continues its ongoing Development Plan, infrastructure enhancements are planned.

 Dining and shopping

-More high-end stores continue to open within the airport terminal.
-Along with duty-free options, they provide plenty of things to do while waiting for departure.
+High-end stores continue to open within the terminal, and along with duty-free options, they provide plenty to do while waiting for departure.
 Keep in mind that once you pass immigration to the non-Schengen Zone, shopping and dining are limited.

 Travelers can pre-purchase duty-free items in advance online so that they can save time for one last plate of piping-hot pasta or pizza before the flight.
 You can then pick up your duty-free items and be on your way.